edreyer/Blog/content/blog/Building-a-Pure-Functional-Random-Number-Generator/index.md

 class Step1 {
 //...
 	interface RandomIntFn
-		extends Function<Seed, RandomResult> {} ➊
+		extends Function<Seed, RandomResult> {} 1

     static final RandomIntFn randomIntFn =
-    	Step1::randomInteger;  					➋
+	    Step1::randomInteger;  					2
 }
 ```
-➊ Yes, you can extend `Function`.
+1 -- Yes, you can extend `Function`.
 By doing that here, we're creating a shorter name.
-It's a shorter alias than the longer `Function<Seed, RandomResult>`.
+It's like an alias to the longer  `Function<Seed, RandomResult>`.

-➋ `randomIntFn` is a variable, whose value is a function.
+2 -- `randomIntFn` is a variable, whose type is a function.
 We can assign the class method `Step1.randomInteger` to our variable `randomIntFn` because its signature matches that of our `RandomIntFn` type.

 What we've done is to convert a class method to a value.
 This value happens to be a function type, but can be treated like any other value, e.g. `String`, or `Integer`.
 It can be passed around like a value.
 It can be provided as input to or returned from other methods/functions.
 This forms a basis for function composition.